approov/react-native-cert-pinner/README.md

 ### Certificate Pinning Configuration

-A `pinset` utility is provided to help configure the native mdoules for pinning.
+A `pinset` utility is provided to help configure the native modules for pinning.

 The default setup assumes you are running in your project's home directory.
 The default configuration file is `./pinset.json`, and the default native android project is assumed to be located at `./android`.
 Both these locations may be overriden on the command line.